Wednesday, September 5, 2018

 one God, for ever and ever.
 Amen.

-● Luke 4, 38-39: Jesus restores life for service.
-After having participated in the celebration of Saturday, in the Synagogue, Jesus goes to Peter’s house and cures his mother-in-law.
-The cure causes her to render service immediately, already standing.
+● Luke 4:38-39: Jesus restores life for service.
+After having participated in the celebration of Saturday in the synagogue, Jesus goes to Peter’s house and cures his mother-in-law.
+The cure causes her to render service immediately.
 Having recovered her health and dignity, she places herself at the service of the people.
-Jesus not only cures, but he cures in such a way that the person places herself at the service of life.
+Jesus not only cures, but He cures in such a way that the person places herself at the service of life.

-● Luke 4, 40-41: Jesus accepts and cures the marginalized.
-At night, when the first stars appear in the sky, after Saturday is over, Jesus accepts and cures the sick and those possessed who the people bring to him.
-The sick and the possessed were the most marginalized persons at that time.
+● Luke 4:40-41: Jesus accepts and cures the marginalized.
+At night, when the first stars appear in the sky, after Saturday is over, Jesus accepts and cures the sick and those possessed whom the people bring to Him.
+The sick and the possessed were the most marginalized people at that time.
 They had no one to whom to go.
 They were at the mercy of public charity; besides, religion considered them impure.
 They could not participate in the community.
 It was as if God rejected and excluded them.
-Jesus accepts and cures them, placing his hands on each one of them.
-Thus, it is clear in what the Good News of God consists and what he wants to do in the life of persons: to accept the marginalized and the excluded and to integrate them into the community, to live with others.
+Jesus accepts and cures them, placing His hands on each one of them.
+Thus, it is clear in what the Good News of God consists and what He wants to do in people’s lives: to accept the marginalized and the excluded and to integrate them into the community, to live with others.

-“Devils came out of many persons shouting: “You are the Son of God!”
-But he warned them and would not allow them to speak, because they knew that he was the Christ”.
+“Devils came out of many people shouting: “You are the Son of God!”
+But He warned them and would not allow them to speak, because they knew that He was the Christ.”
 At that time the title Son of God did not have as yet the density and depth that it has for us today.
 Jesus did not allow the devils to speak.
-He did not want an easy propaganda dictated by spectacular expulsions.
+He did not want an easy propaganda based on spectacular expulsions.

 4) Personal questions

-● Jesus spent much time in prayer and to be alone with the Father, and he looked for this time.
-Do I dedicate time for prayer and to be alone with God?
+● Jesus spent much time in prayer and being alone with the Father, and He looked for this time.
+Do I dedicate time for prayer and solitude with God?

-● Jesus had a clear conscience of his mission.
-And I, a Christian, am I conscious that I have a mission, or do I live without a mission?
+● Jesus had a clear awareness of His mission.
+As a Christian, am I conscious that I have a mission, or do I live without a mission?